 Medicare Part B is the part of Medicare that covers medically necessary outpatient services.
 It also covers some preventative services.
 It’s part of original Medicare

-People who are 65 or older, have a disability, or ESRD are eligible for Part B. The costs of part B include monthly premiums, a deductible, and coinsurance or copay.
-Some services aren’t covered by Part B and will need to be paid out-of-pocket.
+People who are age 65 or older, have a disability, or ESRD are eligible for Part B. The costs of part B include monthly premiums, a deductible, and coinsurance or copay.
+Some services aren’t covered by Part B and will need to be paid out of pocket.

 Many people are automatically enrolled in original Medicare.
 Some will have to sign up through the SSA.
 For these individuals, it’s important to pay attention to enrollment deadlines.